Chia-Network/chia-docs/docs/09keys/architecture.md

 # 9.4 Architecture

 The following image assumes an architecture where the farmer decides to keep all keys separate.
-* a wallet key that can potentially be cold storage,
+* a wallet key that can potentially be cold storage
 * local keys within the harvester machine, which are separated from the farmer
 * a separate pool key